 Overlook Mountain Trail

 The Hunter Mountain trail is a great moderate hike that offers stunning views and the opportunity to spot many different bird species.
-This trail is perfect for those who want to enjoy a leisurely hike with plenty of chances to see wildlife.
+Roughly 8.16 miles from the DEC Parking Lot on Rt 6, this trail is perfect for those who want to enjoy a leisurely hike with plenty of chances to see wildlife.

 Along the way, you’ll have sweeping views of the valley below and plenty of opportunities to snap pictures of beautiful birds.
 Some of the most common bird sightings on this trail include warblers, sparrows, and thrushes.